lkkbrian/cca-programming-electronics-spring-2018/hw/week3.md

 #### Sharing & Caring (due Monday before class)

-You'll receive a link from me or Lei for someone else's homework.
+You'll receive a link from Yisel for someone else's homework.

 - When you receive a link to evaluate, look at each program and try running it.
 Does it work as you expect?
 Is it easy to understand the code?